hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ---

 ## Learning Objectives
-* Using functions to explore data structures
+* Inspecting data structures
 * Using indexes and sequences to select data from vectors and dataframes
 * Subsetting data using logical operators
 * Matching and re-organizing data

-## Using functions to explore data structures
+## Inspecting data structures

-There is a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
+There are a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
 Let's start with a simple data structure such as vectors.
 A commonly used function is `length()`, which tells you how many elements are in a particular vector:

 	length(glengths)